komrad36/CRC/README.md

 And because multiplication is just repeated addition, and division is the inverse of multiplication, we see that the entire suite of polynomial arithmetic mod 2 is EQUIVALENT to binary arithmetic with no carries, i.e. carryless binary arithmetic.
 This is great, because carryless binary arithmetic is very tractable to perform with a computer.

 Onto polynomial multiplication mod 2.
 We'll consider writing out a long multiplication.
 The operation is quite simple, for three reasons:
-1) in binary, as you walk along multiplying the top number by each bit of the bottom number, and adding it all up, you're only ever multiplying by 0 or 1, i.e either adding 0 or adding the top number itself.
+1) in binary, as you walk along multiplying the top number by each bit of the bottom number, and adding it all up, you're only ever multiplying by 0 or 1, i.e. either adding 0 or adding the top number itself.
 No multiplication required.
 2) no carries on the subsequent addition
 3) the subsequent "addition" is actually just XOR!